dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part8_Market/index.md

 The guard inclined his head.
 "To turn this place into what it is?
 Some say he’s a god."

-Silvius chimed in.
+Kalinar chimed in.
 "Your god?"

 The guard scoffed.
 "Not my god.
 All hail to Lolth that hails in the depths."